nodejs/node/doc/api/querystring.markdown

 be used to limit processed keys.
 Set it to 0 to remove key count limitation.

-Options object may contain `decodeURIComponent` property (`querystring.unescape` by default), it can be used to decode `non-utf8` encoding string if necessary.
+Options object may contain `decodeURIComponent` property (`querystring.unescape` by default), it can be used to decode a `non-utf8` encoding string if necessary.

 Example: